OpenDSA/OpenDSA/RST/source/Development/StackRecur.rst

 .. topic:: Example

+   Function ``TOH`` from Module :numref:`<Recursion>` recurcively computes the Towers of Hanoi puzzle.
-   The ``TOH`` function shown in Figure :num:`Figure #TOH` makes two recursive calls: one to move :math:`n-1` rings off the bottom ring, and another to move these :math:`n-1` rings back to the goal pole.
+   It makes two recursive calls:
+   one to move :math:`n-1` rings off the bottom ring, and another to move these :math:`n-1` rings back to the goal pole.
    We can eliminate the recursion by using a stack to store a representation of the three operations that ``TOH`` must perform: two recursive calls and a move operation.